Customer Agents

 - Buffer state

-The defining aspect of the Customer Assistant context is the conversation, which includes full transcript history (including message delivery statuses, rich messaging elements, etc), field state (conversation and customer fields) and much more.
+The defining aspect of the Customer Agent context is the conversation, which includes full transcript history (including message delivery statuses, rich messaging elements, etc), field state (conversation and customer fields) and much more.

 Full Reference: CustomerAssistantContext Object

-Customer assistants have special behaviors such as a behavior dedicated to sending a message and waiting for a response.
+Customer agents have special behaviors such as a behavior dedicated to sending a message and waiting for a response.

-Customer assistants likewise have special actions like starting the typing indicator
+Customer agents likewise have special actions like starting the typing indicator

-Customer assistants have special global triggers called Special Events that are useful when automating conversations
+Customer agents have special global triggers called Special Events that are useful when automating conversations